Humanities Research Grants

 - Brief budget proposal

-5. Those applying under (II) should provide a description of the accomplishments as well as the relevance to the project of their collaborator
+- Those applying under (III) should provide a description of the accomplishments as well as the relevance to the project of their collaborator

-6. Those applying under (III) should provide a vita of the proposed visitor and an indication of the specific group of people at Cornell who would be involved in meetings and activities
+- Those applying under (IV) should provide a vita of the proposed visitor and an indication of the specific group of people at Cornell who would be involved in meetings and activities

-Applications under any of the above rubric should be submitted electronically to Emily Parsons (email@example.com) at the Society for the Humanities by October 27, 2017.
+Applications under any of the above rubric should be submitted electronically as one .pdf file to Emily Parsons (email@example.com) at the Society for the Humanities by April 9, 2018.